Shipwright/daveas.github.io/_posts/2014-02-27-How-to-Avoid-the-Investor-Pigeon-Hole.markdown

 - Pitching
 - Funding
 - Willowlist
 excerpt: "Investors hear, read, and otherwise review hundreds if not thousands of pitches per year.
 For entrepreneurs, this leads to one of the most inconvenient truisms about the investor mindset.
-The first thing investors do is..."
+The first thing investors do is"
 ---

 Investors hear, read, and otherwise review hundreds if not thousands of pitches per year.
 For entrepreneurs, this leads to one of the most inconvenient truisms about the investor mindset.
 The _first_ thing investors typically do is **get their bearings** …